tocco/tocco-docs/framework/configuration/initial-values.rst

     Checks that the ``_nice_version`` field of the existing record equals ``1``.
 If it is, update all fields to the value defined in the initial values.
 Otherwise, do nothing.

+Entities that do not use the nice version field, will logically also not be checked for any version changes.
+Your initial values will therefore always be updated, unless it is configured as a ``create_only`` value.

 business-unit-mode
 """"""""""""""""""